riscv-steel/riscv-steel/docs/source/core.md

 ### Read operation

-The processor core drives the I/O interface signals as follows when making a read request:
+The processor core drives the I/O interface signals as follows on a read request:

 - the address is placed in the **rw_address** bus.